Nash — AI Seller Agent for Modern Storefronts

 - PROTOCOL.md — formal negotiate.v1 spec

-- STORE_SETUP.md — onboarding for store owners
+- STORE_SETUP.md — onboarding for merchants

 - SHOPPER_SETUP.md — onboarding for shoppers